headersalreadysent/bridge/README.md

 ---

-# Request Conversion
+# Conversion API

-Bridge's request conversion feature allows you to use Java object instances directly as a request body.
+Bridge's conversion feature allows you to use Java object instances/arrays/lists directly as a request bodies, and convert response bodies directly to Java object instances/arrays/lists.

-Objects are serialized directly into a format such as JSON.
+Bridge comes with a built-in JSON converter, which is powered by one of my other libraries, [Ason](https://github.com/afollestad/ason).

-### JSON Request Conversion
+### Requests

 Take this class for an example: